Joey Bart Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- May (1-0) takes the mound for the Dodgers to make his third start of the season.
+- The Dodgers will send Kershaw (1-1) out for his third start of the season.

-- In his last time out on Friday, the right-hander tossed six innings against the Arizona Diamondbacks, allowing one earned run while surrendering two hits.
+- In his last appearance on Saturday, the lefty threw six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.